Consulting with a Conscience™

 That being said, creating rules around which programs and platforms to use will empower a workforce to enhance security at a wide scale.
 Choose your approved platforms wisely and communicate clearly to the workforce the expectations around adoption.

-Another recommendation is to encourage secure digital behaviour habits.
-These can include increasing awareness around not clicking suspicious links, and how to securely transfer files between team members.
+Another recommendation is to encourage secure digital behavior habits.
+These can include increasing awareness about not clicking suspicious links and how to securely transfer files between team members.

 Tools

-The predominance of tools like Zoom highlighted very early on that when it comes to security, certain platforms are simply better than others at protecting data.
+The predominance of tools like Teams was highlighted very early on, and when it comes to security, certain platforms are simply better than others at protecting data.
 Zoom does present the opportunity for an attacker to hijack a meeting, where programs like Microsoft Teams have security built-in to the back end of the system, a foundational element of the platform.

 Teammates